 About Christian Blind Mission:

-Christian Blind Mission International (cbm) was founded in 1908, when a German missionary pastor, Ernst Chistoffel, opened a home and school for children with disabilities in Anatolia. cbm’s vision is “A world where people living with or affected by disability are valued as Jesus values them, are accepted as equals, and are able to achieve their God-given potential.”
-Christian Blind Mission takes a community, rights-based, participatory and innovative approach to its programs.
-Its programs focus on prevention, cure and care. cbm also has a Healing Hugs program, where donors are asked to give $30 a month to sponsor a child in need of medical care.
+Christian Blind Mission International (cbm) was founded in 1908 when a German missionary pastor, Ernst Chistoffel, opened a home and school for children with disabilities in Anatolia. cbm’s vision is “A world where people living with or affected by disability are valued as Jesus values them, are accepted as equals, and are able to achieve their God-given potential.” cbm reports that 1 in 10 children with disabilities is in school, and 1 in 20 finish primary school.
+Christian Blind Mission takes a Christian, community, rights-based, participatory and innovative approach to its programs.
+Its programs focus on prevention, cure, care, and education.
+In 2016, cbm helped 37.9 million children and families with disabilities and treated 3.3 million children with medical care.

-Christian Blind Mission employs the external fundraisers DonorWorx and GiveBridge as part of its fundraising activities.
-The charity reports $640k in fundraising costs for external fundraisers that raised $192k in F2016, producing an external fundraising cost ratio of 333%.
-This means that cbm paid $3.33 for every dollar raised by DonorWorx and GiveBridge.
+Christian Blind Mission employs external fundraisers as part of its fundraising activities.
+The charity reports $1.0m in fundraising costs for external fundraisers that raised $333k in F2016, producing an external fundraising cost ratio of 305%.
+This means that cbm paid $3.05 for every dollar raised by external fundraisers.
 As a result, donating directly to cbm is more cost efficient.

-This charity report is an update that is being reviewed by Christian Blind Mission International.
+This charity report is an update that has been sent to Christian Blind Mission for review.
 Changes and edits may be forthcoming.